Fr4nc3/cs-class-project/project-a/Readme.md

 ## Operators

-- In javascript, operators classified as `Arithmetic Operators`, `Assignment Operators`, `String Operators`, `Comparison Operators`, `Conditional (Ternary) Operator`, `Logical Operators`, `Bitwise Operators`, `typeof Operator`, `delete Operator`, `in Operator`.
+- In javascript, operators classified as `Arithmetic Operators`, `Assignment Operators`, `String Operators`, `Comparison Operators`, `Conditional (Ternary) Operator`, `Logical Operators`.
 Operators are the most useful elements in JavaScript helping, the software developer write the logic and functionality of her code.

 ### Arithmetic Operators